Lady Gaga accused of illegal gay rights promotion in Russia

 Madonna has called the city law a "ridiculous atrocity".

-Homosexuality, punished with jail terms in the Soviet Union, was decriminalised in Russia in 1993, but much of the gay community remains underground as prejudice runs deep.
+Homosexuality, punished with jail terms in the Soviet Union, was decriminalized in Russia in 1993, but much of the gay community remains underground as prejudice runs deep.

 (Writing by Nastassia Astrasheuskaya; editing by Andrew Roche)